African American Film Critics Honor ‘Black Panther’ and ‘Queen Sugar’

 There were tears, laughs and several poignant moments during the ceremony in Los Angeles, hosted by The Neighborhood actress Tichina Arnold.

-Director and activist Ava DuVernay opened the awards by presenting the AAFCA Best Director honor to Black Panther director, Ryan Coogler.
+Director and activist Ava DuVernay opened the awards ceremony by presenting the AAFCA Best Director honor to Black Panther filmmaker Ryan Coogler.

 “It really, truly is an honor,” Coogler told the audience.